 I had to ask for a permission to borrow a few lemons from Alex for this blueberry chia pudding.
 Crazy but we have our own “Do not touch my food” items.
 Do you?
 It’s way worse for him though.
 When you are married to a food blogger, anything in a fridge and pantry is like a ticking bomb.
 You eat it and I lose it.
 But not this time.
 Lemons belong to Alex as he drinks warm water with freshly squeezed organic lemon every morning.
 Yes…

-One of the readers made my Vanilla Chia Pudding and asked if lemon could be incorporated.
-Right away, I remembered my Lemon Blueberry Muffins and came up with this creamy Lemon Blueberry Chia Pudding.
+One of the readers made my vanilla chia pudding and asked if lemon could be incorporated.
+Right away, I remembered my healthy lemon blueberry muffins and came up with this creamy lemon blueberry chia pudding.

 When I think of anything lemon and blueberry, I think of creamy, tangy, zesty and sweet.
 I think of cakes, muffins and fresh lemons smell.
 And that’s exactly how this chia pudding came out.